CoelhoNunes/OpenAI_GPT-OSS_Hackathon/README.md

-# LeetCoach - GPT-OSS Powered Coding Practice
+# LeetCoach

+This project runs exclusively on gpt-oss with CUDA, fully local inference.

-A professional, containerized LeetCode-style practice app that teaches data structures and algorithms with **GPT-OSS exclusively** as the coaching AI and **CUDA acceleration** for large-scale problem generation.
+A professional, containerized LeetCode-style practice app that teaches data structures and algorithms with **gpt-oss** as the coaching AI and **CUDA acceleration** for large-scale problem generation.

 ## 🚀 Features